EddyVerbruggen/nativescript-plugin-firebase/docs/MESSAGING.md

 To listen to received notifications while in the foreground or when your app moves from the background to the foreground, add a handler to `init`.

 Any pending notifications (while your app was not in the foreground) will trigger the `onMessageReceivedCallback` handler.
+`onMessageReceivedCallback` is *required* for push notifications to be enabled (even if the function is empty).
+Users will not be prompted to allow to push notifications without it.

 ##### JavaScript
 ```js